 In order to qualify for Supportive testing, a Participant:

-- Must previously have passed Thorough Testing for that particular Actor and Profile at a Connectathon whose results are reported in the IHE database at http://connectathon-results.ihe.net/
+- Must previously have passed Thorough testing for that particular Actor and Profile at a Connectathon whose results are reported in the IHE database at http://connectathon-results.ihe.net/

-- Must also have published an IHE integration statement in the IHE Product Registry (http://product-registry.ihe.net/) for that actor/profile.
+- Must also have published an IHE Integration Statement in the IHE Product Registry (http://product-registry.ihe.net/) for that Actor/Profile.

-NEW PROCESS, READ CAREFULLY !
+*** How do we request Supportive testing? *** -- NEW PROCESS, READ CAREFULLY !

-- Goto Registration -> Manage systems
+- After logging in, select menu Registration --> Manage systems

 - Edit the system of interest

-Only the actors/profile/options that are eligible for the supportive mode contains the list box.
-For the other ones the column shows N/A : Not Applicable.
+- In the column Requested testing type, select 'Supportive' for the corresponding profile/actor.
+Note: Only the actors/profile/options that are eligible for the Supportive testing enable you to select a testing type.
+For the others, the column shows N/A : Not Applicable.